elastic/integrations/docs/developer_workflow_design_build_test_integration.md

 or in a separate follow up PR.
 As an example, it could be followed this procedure:

 1. Add a new version entry in the changelog with the prerelease tag `next`.
 Example: `2.6.0-next`
-    - Other formats of prerelease are allowed: 2.6.0-rc1, 2.6.0-SNAPSHOT
    ```yaml
    - version: "2.6.0-next"
      changes: